History and Change

 “Can I do anything to help?”
 I ask her.

-Bintar’s hand slips into a fist.
+Bintar’s face shows his anger, and his hand slips into a fist.

-“When you were near death, after lighting up the sky.”
+“Berek and I visited you after moonwatch, when you were near death, after lighting up the sky.”

-“I wanted Berek to see you, at least once.”
+“I thought you were dying, and I wanted Berek to see you, at least once.”

 “You don’t remember anything about our son, do you?” asks Bintar.